apache/nuttx-apps/netutils/README.txt

               information.
   ftpd      - FTP server.
 See apps/include/netutils/ftpd.h for interface
               information.
+  ntpclient - This is a fragmentary NTP client.
+It neither well-tested
-  thttpd    - This is a port of Jef Poskanzer's THTTPD HTPPD server.
+              nor mature nor complete at this point in time. thttpd    - This is a port of Jef Poskanzer's THTTPD HTPPD server.
               See http://acme.com/software/thttpd/ for general THTTPD
               information.
 See apps/include/netutils/thttpd.h